MohammedRila/ScanInstead1/replit.md

 ```
 Changelog:
+- July 09, 2025.
+Successfully migrated from Replit Agent to Replit environment with improved security and stability - VERIFIED working
 - July 08, 2025.
 Successfully migrated from Replit Agent to Replit environment with improved security and stability
 - July 08, 2025.
 Fixed QR code URL generation to use proper Replit domain instead of localhost
 - July 08, 2025.
 Installed required packages (tsx) for TypeScript execution